jtatarik/magit-gitflow/README.md

 [GitFlow][gitflow] plugin for magit.el

-Early stage of development, but should be already usable.
-It currently requires a patched version of [magit] to work.
+Early stage of development.

+This version only works with [magit/next][magit] branch.

 Setup